Brussels Historical Churches Walking Tour (Self Guided), Brussels

 Visit early on a Sunday to explore the antique market outside the church, adding to the overall experience.

-Interestingly, the structure initially served as a place of worship for the guild members in the 1300s; however, a century later, it had to undergo significant enlargement to accommodate the influx of pilgrims drawn by the purported healing powers of its Madonna statue.
+The structure initially served as a place of worship for the guild members in the 1300s; however, a century later, it had to undergo significant enlargement to accommodate the influx of pilgrims drawn by the purported healing powers of its Madonna statue.
 The statue was acquired in 1348 through a daring theft from a church in Antwerp, reportedly carried out by a husband-and-wife team motivated by a vision, using a rowing boat.
-Although the statue is no longer present, a boat behind the pulpit commemorates this curious event.
+Although it's no longer present, a boat behind the pulpit commemorates this curious event.

 Why You Should Visit:

-To be awed by the grandeur of the structure, yet simultaneously feel the intimacy that sets it apart from more conventional cathedrals.
-The church is exceptionally well-lit thanks to its numerous and striking stained glass windows – some of the most memorable you'll ever encounter!
+To be awed by the grandeur, yet simultaneously feel the intimacy that sets this church apart from more conventional ones.
+The structure is exceptionally well-lit thanks to its numerous and striking stained-glass windows – some of the most memorable you'll ever encounter!

 Tip: